mars0i/masonclj/example/README.md

 <a name="run"></a><h2>How to run it:</h2>

-To run it, you should have Clojure and Leingingen installed.
+To run it, you should have Clojure and Leiningen installed.
 You will also need to have MASON installed, along with some libraries that it depends on.
 There is more information on this in the [masonclj documentation](https://github.com/mars0i/masonclj/tree/master/doc/masonclj).